goldlexx/russian-travel/REDME.EN.md

 ## Description:

 "Travel in Russia" is a typical one-page site about Russian domestic tourism.
 In the design work, work with the layout in Figma, the construction of complex grids, and advanced HTML and CSS capabilities were applied.
-The difference from the previous project work ["How to learn" (link to the repository)](https://goldlexx.github.io/how-to-learn/) is the implementation of adaptive layout using Flexbox, Grid Layout and Media requests.
+The difference from the previous project work ["How to learn"](https://goldlexx.github.io/how-to-learn/) is the implementation of adaptive layout using Flexbox, Grid Layout and Media requests.

-*Read this in other languages:* [RU]()
+*Read this in other languages:* [RU](https://github.com/goldlexx/russian-travel/blob/main/README.md)

 | **GithHub Pages** | [Deploy on GitHub Pages](https://goldlexx.github.io/russian-travel/) |
 | ----------------- | -------------------------------------------------------------------- |